Last updated Last updated April 28, 2026

 Whitepages opt-out form step 1: submitting the record URL

-Step 7: Verify your listing
+Step 6: Verify it’s your listing

 At this point, Whitepages will ask you to verify your information.
 Check if your name and address match up and click the “Remove Me” button to proceed with the removal process.